RAISE Committee 2025-26

 Tom Lowe

-Tom is a Senior Lecturer in Higher Education at the University of Portsmouth, where his research includes student engagement in development of education, embedding employability into the curriculum and belonging.
+Tom is Assistant Head of School (Student Experience), in the School of Finance and Accounting at the University of Westminster.
+Previous to this role, Tom was a Senior Lecturer in Higher Education at the University of Portsmouth, where his research included student engagement in development of education, embedding employability into the curriculum.
 Prior to Portsmouth, Tom was the Head of Student Engagement and Employability at the University of Winchester where he led the University’s student development, internationalisation and extra-curricular opportunities, staffing and strategies.
-Tom was also the programme leader for the MA in Student Engagement in Higher Education at Winchester, and has served on the RAISE Committee in various roles for over eight years.
+Tom was also the programme leader for the MA in Student Engagement in Higher Education at Winchester, and has served on the RAISE Committee in various roles for ten years.
 Tom is experienced in the practicalities surrounding student engagement in quality assurance, learning and teaching, University governance and Students' Unions, as well as student involvement in extra-curricular activities and overcoming barriers to student success through inclusive practice.

 Ellie Mayo-Ward